Skip to main content

 Course overview

 MRes Art is made up of three specialist pathways: Theory and Philosophy; Moving Image; and Exhibition Studies.
 MRes Art uses research and writing to develop modes of questioning, speculative thinking and critical evaluation.
 Drawing upon a wealth of scholarly expertise from the staff team, visiting lecturers and practitioners, the course considers the relationship of contemporary art research to wider aesthetic, cultural and socio-political issues.
+There are opportunities for students on each pathway to come together for shared taught components.

 Contact us